Maintaining Video Quality

 If the target of the camera is significantly overexposed (too much light), the waveform monitor will show a video signal significantly above 100.
 Left uncorrected, this will cause significant distortion in the video picture.

-Under these conditions, some camera circuits clip off the white level as shown above.
+Under these conditions, camera circuits can clip off the white level as shown above.
 Note that detail has been lost in the white areas.

 Another problem is compressed blacks.